webaware/gravityforms-eway/readme.txt

 4. How a credit card validation error appears
 5. A successful entry in Gravity Forms admin
 6. Example with recurring payments
+7. Forcing SSL on a page with a credit card form

 == Changelog ==

+= 1.4.0 [2013-01-17] =
+* added: can now use eWAY Stored Payments, e.g. for merchants who do drop-shipping
+* added: merge tags for transaction_id and payment_amount, for notification emails

 = 1.3.0 [2012-10-22] =
 * fixed: can't submit form multiple times and get multiple payments